ggeorgelewis/content-help-portal/user-administration/main-screens/role-management.md

 komgo provides a set of predefined system roles, which can be used as a starting point.
 Administrators manage roles by adding, editing or deleting them.

-When adding a new role or editing an existing custom role, Administrators are able to select from a set of predefined actions and permissions for each feature on the platform.
+When adding a new role or editing an existing role custom role, Administrators are able to select from a set of predefined actions and permissions for each feature on the platform.
 The full set of platform actions and permissions is illustrated below:

 | Product | Action | Description | Permission Levels |
 | --- | --- | --- | --- |